Post

 Enter the Firebase project ID you want to connect.

-Initial setup may show errors “To change the project, please set up the OAuth consent screen.
-Provide detailed information for the OAuth consent screen.”
+Initial setup may show errors “To change the project, please configure the OAuth consent screen.
+Details on setting up the OAuth consent screen.”
 If not applicable, you can skip the following steps.

 Click the “OAuth consent screen details” link → Click “Configure consent screen”: